Governing Body meetings

 Coming to meetings

-The public are very welcome to attend meetings and listen to the Governing Body's discussions and observe the decision-making process.
+Members of the public are very welcome to attend meetings and listen to the discussions and observe our decision-making process.
 However, it's important to note that although Governing Body meetings are held in public, they are not 'public meetings'.

-Questions and feedback can, of course, also be submitted outside of meetings through our normal communication channels.
+We have set a limit of three questions per individual or organisation.
+However, questions and feedback can, of course, also be submitted outside of our formal meetings through our normal communication channels.

 Papers for each meeting will be available to download one week before the meeting date.
 You can find the meeting papers by clicking on the relevant meeting date in the 'future meetings' section at the bottom of this page.
-You can also find them through the events page.
-A link will also be provided on the homepage of the CCG's website for 7 days prior to each meeting.
+You can also find them through the meetings page.
+A link to future meetings is also provided on the homepage of the CCG's website.

 Papers from previous meetings are available here.